kato-im/documents/Mission.md

 Principles
 ----------
-Our people and product will be:
+Our people & product will be:
 ###Reliabiable
  Ensuring availability is essential to communicating and establishes trust.